georgegreener/liri-node-app/README.md

     node liri spotify-this-song single+ladies
     node liri movie-this star+wars

+You may also use quotes to wrap the query and pass it as a string, such as:

+    node liri spotify-this-song "i will always love you" node liri move-this "an american tale"

-LIRI will then return the specific information for those titles.
+LIRI will return the relevant content based on either input method.